PennyTrain/dunder-mifflin/README.md

 ### Content

-* The text for all pages was created by myself.
+* The text was created by myself.
 * The reference material on python provided by [w3schools.com](https://www.w3schools.com/)

 ### Media